Sk-Men/Sable/README.md

 You can also download our desktop app for windows and linux from [releases](https://github.com/7w1/sable/releases/latest).

 ## Self-hosting
-To host Cinny on your own, download this repo and built with nginx.
+To host Sable on your own, download this repo and built with nginx.

 ```sh
 npm ci # Installs all dependencies